-- Do not share food

 - Respect the authority of all adults

 - Stay in line no cuts

 - Walk at all times

 - Keep your table and surrounding floor area clean.
 Throw all trash away.

 - Leave cans, bottles, or books in lockers or classroom.

 - Keep your hands to yourself.

 - Throwing food or objects is a Level III offense resulting in a 3- to 10-day suspension.